 7. Other veggies like carrot, beans, peas and even paneer can be added along with potato for mixed veg paratha.

 8. For nice flavour, few finely chopped mint leaves can be used for this punjabi aloo paratha recipe.

-1. Don’t pour all the water at one stretch, just add little by little.
+1. Don’t pour all the water at one stretch, therefore add little by little.

 2. Addition of sugar enhances the taste of the paratha and gives nice golden colour.

-3. Addition of oil / ghee is a must ,as it gives softness to the dough.
+3. Furthermore addition of oil / ghee is a must, as it gives softness to the dough.

 4. Always give resting time to the dough (minimum 20 minutes), so the paratha turns very soft.

 1. Roll the paratha for minimum 5 inch (step 19), so it will be easy for pleating.